xtrx-sdr/images/README.md

 ## Pre-built packages

 Binary packages are available for the following distributions.
-Please note that they are maintained by volunteers and by Fairwaves itself.
+Please note that they are maintained by volunteers and are not officially supported by Fairwaves.

  - [Alpine Linux](https://github.com/aports-ugly/aports/tree/master/ugly/libxtrx)
  - [Arch Linux](https://aur.archlinux.org/packages/?K=xtrx)